mesosphere/dcos-commons/docs/tutorial.md

 }
 ```

-Note in particular the above message containing
+Note in particular the message that contains
 `RecoveryType: TRANSIENT` for the step named `data-2`.
-This indicates a
+This message indicates a
 recovery from a temporary failure.
 The task was able to be successfully
-recovered in its previous location with all its old resources including
+recovered in its previous location with all its old resources, including
 persistent volumes.
 In the case of a permanent failure recovery, the
 message would instead contain `RecoveryType: PERMANENT`.